 Lindsey was asking an important question that pierced our hearts.
 Were we willing to open our home to a stranger, to a 20-year-old girl that our daughter barely knew?
 We had so many questions.
 How would this affect our family?
 Frankly, we didn’t have all of the answers.

 When she walked through our front door a few nights later …. the “hands-on” practicing of our faith became real and our lives were changed forever.
 This young lady came for three months, she stayed for three years, and when she left I walked her down the aisle and gave her away to a committed Christian husband.
-Today they are raising five of our grandchildren!
+Today they are raising six of our grandchildren!

 In America we do not have orphanages.
 Instead, American orphans live in group homes, shelters and residency homes.”
 These are temporary places for children who have been removed from their families for their own protection.
 Essentially, the local County government (Child Protective Services) takes responsibility for the welfare of these children and they enter the Foster Care system.